coach77777/python_text_game/README.md

 ## Move commands:
         North, East, South or West
         To pick up an item response is "Y"
-        Type Exit to quit game
+        Type Exit to quit game.